AndersenLab-Caltech/fingers_rsa/README.md

-# fingers_rsa
+# Neural prosthetic control of individual fingers enabled by preserved motor representations

-Accompanying analysis code for "Neural prosthetic control of individual fingers enabled by preserved motor representations"
+Accompanying analysis scripts.
+This paper will be available on biorxiv.